-Genetics play an important role, especially in men.
+Genetics plays an important role, especially in men.
 Almost all hair loss in guys results from male-pattern baldness, a genetic trait that comes from their parents.

 PCOS leads to an excess of testosterone or androgen hormones in the body, which interact with the enzyme found in hair follicles and convert to di-hydro-testosterone (DHT).
 DHT binds with the hair follicles, shrinks them and eventually leads to thinner hair.

-Hair loss can also be caused due to certain medications used to treat illness like cancer, high blood pressure, arthritis depression and heart problems.
-Such hair loose are temporary and reversible.
+Hair loss can also be caused due to certain medications used to treat illnesses like cancer, high blood pressure, arthritis depression, and heart problems.
+Such hair loose is temporary and reversible.

 Physical or emotional shock can also result in sudden hair loss.

-If you tie your hair very tight into ponytails or cornrows, the strands become weak and breakoff resulting in decrease in hair volume.
-Rigorous brushing and heat styling also damages the cuticle.
+If you tie your hair very tight into ponytails or cornrows, the strands become weak and break off resulting in decrease in hair volume.
+Rigorous brushing and heat styling also damage the cuticle.

 Hyperthyroidism (an over-active thyroid) can also cause hair loss, which is parietal rather than frontal.
 Proper diagnosis and thyroid hormone medication can restore your hormone levels to normal.
 This will stop hair loss and allow your hair to maintain its growth and strength.

 An unhealthy scalp can cause inflammation in the hair follicles, making it difficult for hair to grow.
 Thus, a scalp infection can lead to hair fall.